 Figure 3.
 Vaccination coverage attained in each strategy at month 1 and month 11 post vaccination.
 Coverage was estimated from the number of dogs with microchips out of all dogs recorded as living at surveyed households.
 CPV = centralized pulsed vaccination, VLC = village-level continuous decentralized vaccination, SVLC = sub-village level continuous decentralized vaccination, DC = discretion continuous decentralized vaccination.

 Estimation of vaccination coverage using owner recall overestimates coverage (relative to the gold standard approach using microchips) by an average of 2.5%, though this difference between the two estimation methods varies between wards and strategies (Figure 4).
-Overestimation by the owner recall approach is most substantial under the centralised pulse vaccination strategy and is less evident under the continuous strategies, where underestimation sometimes occurs.
-Coverage estimates from certificates, however, underestimate coverage on average by 3.6%, though this again varies by ward and strategy, with underestimation being most substantial for the continuous strategies (certificates tended to overestimate vaccination under centralised pulsed vaccination).
+Overestimation by the owner recall approach is most substantial under the CPV strategy and is less evident under the DCV strategies, where underestimation sometimes occurs.
+Coverage estimates from certificates, however, underestimate coverage on average by 3.6%, though this again varies by ward and strategy, with underestimation being most substantial for the DCV strategies (certificates tended to overestimate vaccination under CPV).